 - The Tesla charging experience is seamless and third parties adopting it should follow suit with a plug to charge implementation

-The main disadvantage of NACS, that it is proprietary (not a standard), has been settled with the Society of Automotive Engineers (SAE) announcing they will standardize NACS.
+The main disadvantage of NACS being proprietary (not a standard), has been settled with the Society of Automotive Engineers (SAE) announcing they will standardizing NACS.
 There are currently more SAE Combo locations, but they have fewer (often one) plug.
-More plugs at a location decreases the likelihood of all plugs being in use when the next user arrives or shortens the wait time if all are in use.
+More locations means less distance between chargers while more plugs at a location decreases the likelihood of all plugs being in use when the next user arrives or shortens the wait time if all are in use.
 Both SAE Combo and NACS use the CCS protocol to exchange information and control the charging session.